nasa/cumulus-orca/tasks/request_files/README.md

 ## Unit Testing and Coverage
 ```
 There are 4 unit test files in the test folder.
 These have everything mocked
 and are suitable for automation.
-The nosetests/code coverage here are using only these 4 files:
+The nosetests/code coverage here are using only these 4 files.

-Run the unit tests with code coverage:
+Note that you might need to temporarily move the 3 test files in the dev_test folder to
+somewhere that the tests won't pick them up (see 'Postgres Tests' below).

 λ activate podr

 (podr) λ cd C:\devpy\poswotdr\tasks\request_files
 (podr) λ nosetests --with-coverage --cover-erase --cover-package=request_files --cover-package=request_status --cover-package=copy_files_to_archive --cover-package=requests -v

 Name                       Stmts   Miss  Cover
 ----------------------------------------------
 copy_files_to_archive.py      91      0   100%